ygowthamr/WhitePaper/README.md

 ## Description

 White Paper is a web application developed using the Python Django framework.
-This project serves as [brief purpose or functionality, e.g., "a platform for managing tasks efficiently" or "a blog application for sharing ideas"].
-It emphasizes simplicity, scalability, and an intuitive user experience.
+This project serves as a digital notepad, allowing users to create, edit, and manage notes efficiently.
+It emphasizes simplicity, scalability, and an intuitive user experience for seamless note-taking.

 ---